bigcode-project/bigcode-evaluation-harness/docs/README.md

 [APPS](https://huggingface.co/datasets/codeparrot/apps): is a challenging benchmark for code generation with 10,000 Python problems, 5,000 for the training and 5000 for the evaluation.
 It has three difficulty levels: introductory, interview and competition.
 Most papers finetune models on the training split before the evaluation, since the problems are often challenging the problem descriptions are long.
-However, Chen et al. evaluated Codex-12B in a one-shot setting, althought the details about the prompot format aren't given we propose two evaluation modes: with fine-tuning and in a one-shot setting:
+However, Chen et al. evaluated Codex-12B in a one-shot setting, although the details about the prompt format aren't given we propose two evaluation modes: with fine-tuning and in a one-shot setting:
 * Prompts & generation

-**1- Fine-tuning:** we provide the code to fine tune autioregressive model on this dataset in [`finetuning/APPS`](https://github.com/bigcode-project/bigcode-evaluation-harness/tree/main/finetuning/APPS).
+**1- Fine-tuning:** we provide the code to fine-tune autoregressive model on this dataset in [`finetuning/APPS`](https://github.com/bigcode-project/bigcode-evaluation-harness/tree/main/finetuning/APPS).
 To evaluate a fine-tuned model, we a similar prompt format to the original paper of Hendrycks et al. There are two types of calls based if the function name is provided for the sample or not.